MikeDigitize/JSFundamentals/README.md

 ### Call and Apply

-On the function constructor's prototype, there are two methods that you can use to explicitly set the context of <code>this</code>: <code>call</code> and <code>apply</code> on any function you declare.
+On the function constructor's prototype, there are two methods that explicitly set the context of <code>this</code> <code>call</code> and <code>apply</code> on any function you declare.
 Consider the following example:

 ```javascript
 function foo() {